Introduction to Scrivener: A Better Way to Organise Your Writing

 Sam Cutler is commonly credited with first uttering The Rolling Stones’ famous intro line, “Ladies and Gentlemen, the Greatest Rock and Roll Band in the World…The Rolling Stones!”

 Throughout his rock and roll career, Cutler was agent for some of the largest rock and roll shows in history outside of Woodstock including The Rolling Stones in Hyde Park, the Grateful Dead‘s Europe ’72 tour and the Dead’s participation in the Festival Express train tour across Canada.

-Sam organized the Grateful Dead’s appearances at a number of memorable events including: the 1970 Festival Express tour of Canada, The Summer Jam at Watkins Glen – at 700+ paid admissions it was the largest single paid admission event in rock n roll history.
+Sam organized the Grateful Dead’s appearances at a number of memorable events including: the 1970 Festival Express Tour of Canada, The Summer Jam at Watkins Glen at seven hundred plus paid admissions it was the largest single paid admission event in rock n roll history.